-Actions by the Board to employ temporary or part-time personnel may include the name of the individual, position title, rate of pay, position classification, the maximum number of hours or days an employee may work, school or vocation assignment and budget category to which wages are to be charged.
+Actions by the Board to employ temporary or part-time personnel may shall include the name of the Individual, position title, rate of pay, position classification, the maximum number of hours or days an employee may work, school or vocation assignment and budget category to which wages are to be charged.

-The minutes of Board meetings shall record all actions with regard toylesignation, retirement, dash or discharge of all employees, or non-tention of a temperary process uses unapprocess.
-Each action shall include the name of the employee date upon which salary or wages will reminate, and position forms in help.
+The minutes of Board meetings shall record all actions with regard to hiring, resignation, retirement-death or discharge of all employees, or nonretention of a temporary professional employee.
+Each action shall include the name of the employee or employee number, date upon which salary or wages will begin or terminate as applicable, and position-formerly-held.